-2017-2018 B.A.
-Social Sciences Semester-IV Political Science (Major-IV) SS401-Political Thought
+Political Science (Major-IV) SS401-Political Thought

-Note: The Syllabus is divided into four equal Units Instructions for the Paper Setter:-
+Note: - The Syllabus is divided into four equal Units Instructions for the Paper Setter:

-The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions each carrying 15 marks.
-The students are to attempt one question from each unit approximately in 1000 words.
-Unit-V consists of 10 short answer type questions to be set from the entire syllabus will carry 20 marks in all.
-Each short answer type question carries 2 marks, to be attempted in 8 to 10 lines.
+The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions from each unit.
+The students are to attempt one question carrying 15 marks from each unit approximately in 1000 words.
+Unit-V consists of eight short answer questions to be set from the entire syllabus.
+The students are to attempt five questions from this unit.
+Each short answer question carries 3 marks, to be attempted in about 100 words.

-- 3. Plato: Ideal State, Theory of Justice, Communism and Education. - 4.
+- 1. Plato: Ideal State, Theory of Justice, Communism and Education. - 2.
 Aristotle: Theory of Slavery, Theory of Revolution, Aristotle as Father of Political Science.

-- 5. Hobbes: Human Nature, Social Contract, Individualism and Authoritarianism. - 6.
-John Locke: Theory of Natural Rights, Right to Rebellion, Possessive Individualism. - 7.
+- 3. Hobbes: Human Nature, Social Contract, Individualism and Authoritarianism. - 4.
+John Locke: Theory of Natural Rights, Right to Rebellion, Possessive Individualism. - 5.
 Rousseau: Social Contract, General Will.

-- 8. Machiavelli: Separation of Ethics and Politics, State Craft. - 9.
+- 6. Machiavelli: Separation of Ethics and Politics, State Craft. - 7.
 J.S.
 Mill: Utilitarianism, Theory of Liberty.

-- 10. Hegel: Dialectics, Theory of the State. - 11.
+- 8. Hegel: Dialectics, Theory of the State. - 9.
 Marx: Historical Materialism and Class Struggle, Dialectical Materialism, Theory of Surplus Value.